ericruzanski/stackscripts/README.md

 ## Usage

-To use a script from this repository as a Linode StackScript, follow these easy steps:
+To use a script from this repository as a Linode StackScript, simply follow these easy steps:

 1. Copy the script to your clipboard.
 2. Log in to your Linode account.
 3. Under StackScripts, create a new StackScript.
 4. Give the new StackScript a name, description, and assign it the appropriate Linode image(s).
-6. Paste the copied script into the body section of the StackScript creation form.
+6. Paste the clipboard script into the appropriate section of the StackScript creation form.
-7. Customize any variables or parameters within the script as needed.
+7. Customize any variables or parameters within the script as desired.
 8. Save and publish the new StackScript.

 You can now deploy the StackScript when creating new Linode instances.